soullivaneuh/IsoCodesValidator/README.md

 ## TODO

  * Add documentation
- * Add lines note about not implemented already existing validator (with list of them)
+ * Add lines note about not implemented already existing validators (with list of them)
  * Push stable version
  * Make a iso-codes-sandbox project for demo